SkylineCommunications/dataminer-docs/connector-help/connector_help/Castlerock_SNMPc.md

 ### Known IP Addresses

-This page displays the **Devices Table**, which lists all the devices known to the driver.
+This page displays the **Devices Table**, which lists all the devices known to the connector.
 Note that every incoming trap has a source IP (see below) and that this source IP address is used to match the trap to a specific device.
-Only traps with a source IP address known by the driver will be processed, the others will be discarded.
+Only traps with a source IP address known by the connector will be processed, the others will be discarded.

 In the one but last column of the table, **Create DVE**, you can enable or disable the creation of a single Dynamic Virtual Element.
 Note that enabling DVE creation will only be possible if there is a view with a name equal to the Site Name of the device.
-The created DVE will then use the exported driver Castlerock SNMPc Node.
-For more information on this driver, refer to its specific Help page.
+The created DVE will then use the exported connector Castlerock SNMPc Node.
+For more information on this connector, refer to its specific Help page.

 To delete a single device from the Devices Table, use the **Delete Device** button in the relevant row.
-Note that the traps originating from that device will also immediately be deleted, as the driver only stores traps originating from known IP addresses.
+Note that the traps originating from that device will also immediately be deleted, as the connector only stores traps originating from known IP addresses.

 The **Number of** **Known IP Addresses** parameter at the top of the page shows the total number of rows in the Device Table.
 The **Number of DVEs** parameter below it shows how many DVEs are currently enabled.
 To further manage devices, e.g. to delete multiple devices or to create or delete all DVEs at once, go to the Configuration page (see below).